California Hall of Fame

 As the Museum’s signature program, the California Hall of Fame serves three distinct purposes for the institution:

-Annual gala raising funds for all of the Museum’s operations, exhibits and programs for the year;
+- Annual gala raising funds for all of the Museum’s operations, exhibits and programs for the year;

-Additionally, induction into the California Hall of Fame is an official award from the Governor of California given in an official State of California ceremony.
-Inductees are presented with "Spirit of California" medal by the Governor, and their accomplishments are made permanent record in the California State Archives.
+Induction into the California Hall of Fame is an official award from the Governor of California given in an official State of California ceremony.
+Inductees are presented with Spirit of California medal by the Governor, and their accomplishments are made permanent record in the California State Archives.